Fremlin tensor product of Banach lattices and unbounded convergences: Motivation and Preliminaries

-For further information on these notions and related concepts, we refer to \cite{Den:17, GTX:17, KMT, Z:18}.
-For general terminology and background on vector and Banach lattices, see \cite{AB1, AB}.

-Next, we briefly recall some facts concerning the Fremlin tensor product of vector and Banach lattices; see \cite{Fremlin:72, Fremlin:74} for details.
+Now, we briefly recall some facts concerning the Fremlin tensor product of vector and Banach lattices; see \cite{Fremlin:72, Fremlin:74} for details.

 Let $E$ and $F$ be Archimedean vector lattices.
 Fremlin in \cite{Fremlin:72} introduced a tensor product $E\overline{\otimes}F$, which is again an Archimedean vector lattice containing the algebraic tensor product $E\otimes F$ as a vector subspace.
-Moreover, every element of $E\overline{\otimes}F$ can be expressed as a finite supremum and a finite infimum of elements from $E\otimes F$.
+Moreover, the sublattice in $E\overline{\otimes}F$ generated by $E\otimes F$ is the whole $E\overline{\otimes}F$; see \cite[Corollary 4.5]{Fremlin:72}.
 Several density properties of $E\overline{\otimes}F$ in terms of elementary tensors are available; see \cite{Fremlin:74, Wickstead1:24}.

 If $E$ and $F$ are Banach lattices, Fremlin in \cite{Fremlin:74} further constructed the projective tensor product $E\widehat{\otimes}F$, which is a Banach lattice.
 This space is the completion of $E\otimes F$ with respect to the projective norm $\|\cdot\|_{|\pi|}$, which is a lattice cross norm satisfying